piyushhvarma/GSSoC-2025-Contributions/README.md

 ## 🌱 What I Learned

-- 🔍 Navigating large codebases
+- 🔍 How to explore and understand large codebases efficiently
-- 🛠️ Making clean UI fixes with HTML/CSS
+- 🛠️ Implementing clean and responsive UI enhancements with HTML, CSS, and React
-- 📦 Working with Git, GitHub, and Pull Requests
-- 🤝 Open-source collaboration and communication with maintainers
+- 📦 Using Git & GitHub effectively for version control, branching, and pull requests
+- 🤝 Collaborating in open-source: communicating with maintainers, addressing feedback, and following best practices
+- ⚡ Improving problem-solving by debugging issues and ensuring accessibility & responsiveness across devices
+- 🎯 Writing clear PR descriptions and maintaining structured commit history for better project contribution

 ---